 SQL VAR with Group By Clause

-In most cases we usually calculate the variance of a products belongs to particular category or color etc. In these situations we use GROUP BY Clause to group the products by color or category and then use the Var Function to calculate the variance of products present in each group.
+In most cases, we usually calculate the variance of products belongs to a particular category or color, etc. In these situations, we use GROUP BY Clause to group the products by color or category.
+Then use the Var Function to calculate the variance of products present in each group.
 Let us see the Example

 -- Example for SQL Server VAR Function SELECT [Occupation] ,VAR ([YearlyIncome]) AS [Income Variance] FROM [Customer] GROUP BY [Occupation]